- Home

 The central hole in a saw blade that fits the saw's spindle.
 Standard UK mitre saw arbor is 30mm.
 Evolution saws use a non-standard 25.4mm bore, making them incompatible with most third-party blades without a reducing ring adapter.

-Also: blinding layer, lean mix concrete, blinding, C8/10 concrete
+Also: lean mix concrete, blinding, C8/10 concrete

 Thin layer (50-75mm) of weak concrete (C8/10) poured over excavated ground to provide a clean, level surface for placing reinforcement and DPM.
 Halves the required reinforcement cover from 75mm to 40mm under Eurocode 2.